Office of the Secretary-General's Envoy on Youth

-The Secretary-General's Envoy on Youth serves as a global advocate for addressing the needs and rights of young people for bringing the United Nations closer to them.
-The Envoy's Office is part of the United Nations Secretariat and supports multi-stakeholder partnerships related to the United Nations system-wide action plan on youth to volunteer initiatives.
-The office also promotes the empowerment and foster the leadership of youth at the national, regional, and global levels, including through exploring and encourages mechanisms for young people’s participation in the work of the United Nations and in political and economic processes with a special focus on the most marginalized and vulnerable youth.
+The Secretary-General's Envoy on Youth served as a global advocate for addressing the needs and rights of young people for bringing the United Nations closer to them.
+The Envoy's Office was part of the United Nations Secretariat and supported multi-stakeholder partnerships related to the United Nations system-wide action plan on youth to volunteer initiatives.
+The office also promoted the empowerment and foster the leadership of youth at the national, regional, and global levels, including through exploring and encourages mechanisms for young people's participation in the work of the United Nations and in political and economic processes with a special focus on the most marginalized and vulnerable youth.
+In 2023 the office was integrated into the newly established United Nations Youth Office, with the first Assistant Secretary-General for Youth Affairs, Felipe Paullier, succeeding the Envoy.

 Mandate

 The United Nations Secretary-General identified working with and for young people as one of the Organization's top priorities.
 Ahmad Alhendawi was appointed the first-ever Envoy on Youth and served in this position from 2013 until 2017.
 During his tenure, he tasked the UN Volunteer program to establish a Youth Volunteer Programme and the UN Inter-Agency Network on Youth Development (IANYD) to develop a System-Wide Action Plan on Youth.
-On June 20, 2017, Jayathma Wickramanayake took up the position of Envoy on Youth.
+On June 20, 2017, Jayathma Wickramanayake took up the position of Envoy on Youth, serving as the second and final Envoy until 2023.

-The Envoy on Youth is mandated with the task of bringing the voices of young people to the United Nations System.
-Moreover, the Envoy on Youth also works with different UN agencies, governments, civil society, academia, and media stakeholders towards enhancing, empowering, and strengthening the position of young people within and outside of the United Nations system.
-The role of the Envoy on Youth is also described by the UN Secretary-General as a “harmonizer between all UN agencies” bringing them together to explore cooperation opportunities for working with and for young people.
+The Envoy on Youth was mandated with the task of bringing the voices of young people to the United Nations System.
+Moreover, the Envoy on Youth also worked with different UN agencies, governments, civil society, academia, and media stakeholders towards enhancing, empowering, and strengthening the position of young people within and outside of the United Nations system.
+The role of the Envoy on Youth was also described by the UN Secretary-General as a "harmonizer between all UN agencies" bringing them together to explore cooperation opportunities for working with and for young people.